 If you are deprived of citizenship, you stop being a British citizen on the date that a deprivation order is issued.
 After that, you are no longer able to hold a British passport.
 Any rights you may have to live in the United Kingdom may also be lost.
 In serious cases, you may be removed from the United Kingdom.

 Section 40(5) of the BNA 1981 (as amended) states that before making an order for deprivation of citizenship, the Secretary of State must give the person written notice specifying the reasons for the order and the person’s right of appeal.
-The British Nationality (General) Regulations 2003 specify the procedure for giving notice of a proposed deprivation of citizenship order and cancelling registration or naturalisation.
+The British Nationality (General) Regulations 2003 specify the procedure for giving notice of proposed deprivation of citizenship order and cancelling registration or naturalisation.
 For example, if the person’s whereabouts are known, written notice may be personally delivered or sent by post.
 If their whereabouts are not known, notice is sent to their last known address.

 Appealing against the decision to make a deprivation order is ‘non-suspensive’ – i.e. the deprivation order can be made (and the person deported from the UK if they are not already outside the UK) whilst the right of appeal is being exercised.
-In the event of a successful appeal, the Tribunal (or SIAC) may make a direction that a deprivation order is treated as having had no effect.

 Speak to our Nationality Team on 0207 237 3388 or complete our contact form, by clicking here.